2001 Nissan Altima Expert Review:New Car Test Drive

 New Car Test Drive

-The gauges are large, easy to read, and look like sports car dials, especially on the SE and GLE models, which have a tachometer standard.
+The gauges are large, easy to read, and look like sports car dials.

 A new center console on automatic cars adds more bins, as well as extra cupholders for rear passengers and a plug for their cell phones.
-This sounds inviting for busy adults, but in reality the rear seats are spacious only for youngsters.
+This sounds inviting for busy adults, but in reality the rear seats are only large enough for youngsters.

 The Altima has always been a highly refined sedan, with smooth steering and good behavior over bumps.
-The new car is better, especially on rough pavement.
-When you push the new Altima around a corner, the steering actually feels lighter than last year's car, yet it retains good feel of the road surface.
-This a tight and nimble sedan and it corners with confidence.
-If you hit a bump in the middle of a corner, the outside wheel doesn't make the crashing noise that normally happens when a suspension bottoms.
-Honda solves this problem with finely tuned rubber bump stops; Toyota doesn't solve this problem.
-This newest Altima feels lighter on its feet than the larger mid-sized cars.
+The latest version is even better, especially on rough pavement.
+When you push the Altima around a corner, the steering feels light, yet it retains a good feel of the road surface.
+This is a tight and nimble sedan.
+It corners with confidence, feels lighter on its feet than the larger mid-sized cars.

-There are now four different suspensions available on the Altima.
+There are four different suspensions on the various Altimas.
 The base XE gets firmer anti-roll bars front and rear -- a rare feature for any entry-level sedan.
 The GXE gets its own separate shock absorber tuning to take advantage of its stiffer body, made so by the addition of bracing in the floor; it also gets larger and slightly lower-profile tires than the XE.
 The SE gets the sportiest pieces, including the stiffest springs, stiffest shocks and thickest anti-roll bars.
 The SE's tires ride a bit harsher than the GLE's, but promise more grip.
-Both the SE and GLE get new blow-off valve shock technology, which softens big bumps; they also get an upper front strut brace.
+Both the SE and GLE get new blow-off-valve shock technology, which softens big bumps; they also get an upper front strut brace.

 Displacing 2.4-liters, Altima's engine is large for a four-cylinder.
-By not offering a V6, Nissan was able to achieve the Altima's trim lines and low hood.
-Still, this engine won't help you win drag races against V6-powered sedans.
+By not offering a V6, Nissan was able to keep Altima's hood low and its lines lean.
+Still, this engine won't win any drag races against V6-powered sedans.
 But it's a very smooth engine, even when you rev it up to its 6600 rpm redline; that's where many four-cylinders scream and rattle and where the best ones, like this one, shine.
 It pumps out adequate torque at lower revs, but fails to make the nearly 3000-pound Altima a speed machine, especially when attached to the automatic transmission.
-Nissan's four-cylinder engine gains 5 horsepower for 2000, due to a bit of hot-rod tuning to the valves and a new exhaust manifold.
-In addition, Nissan claims 11 significant changes it made to the reduce engine vibration and harshness.

-The overall gearing of both the five-speed manual and the four-speed automatic have been altered for better acceleration.
+The overall gearing of both the five-speed manual and the four-speed automatic were altered in 2000 for better acceleration.
 The shift schedule of the automatic was reprogrammed so it hunts less when you're in the mountains.
-The five-speed transmission feels tight and direct, all good for fans of manual transmission cars.
-This unit has always felt like a sports car shifter, and for 2000 the lever has been shortened slightly for faster shifting.
-It feels great, and could change your mind about needing an automatic transmission for your boring commute.
-Acceleration feels noticeably quicker than before and Nissan claims the new gearbox lowers the time required to get from 0 to 60 mph by almost a second.
+The five-speed transmission feels tight and direct, all good for fans of manual-transmission cars.
+This unit has always felt like a sports-car shifter, and for 2000 the lever was shortened slightly for faster gear-changing.
+It feels great, and could change your mind about needing an automatic for your boring commute.
+Acceleration feels noticeably quicker than before, and Nissan claims the new gearbox lowers the time required to get from 0 to 60 mph by almost a second.

 Back in 1996, the Altima came with a viscous limited-slip differential that helped keep the front wheels from spinning if you accelerated quickly out of a corner.
 That's no longer available.
 Now the cure for wheelspin is to lift your foot off the throttle, which the otherwise slick manners of the Altima don't encourage you to do very often.

-All SE models get rear disc brakes, and you can feel the improvement over rear drums when you hustle the Altima down hilly curves.
-The brake pedal feels tight, like the rest of the Altima's controls, and it makes you feel confident you can slow the car down in any unexpected circumstance.
+SE models get four-wheel-disc brakes, and you can feel the improvement over the standard rear drums when you hustle the Altima down hilly curves.
+The brake pedal feels tight, like the rest of the Altima's controls, and it makes you feel confident that you can slow the car down in any unexpected circumstance.